 The Arsana Estate’s multiple living and sleeping pavilions luxuriate over two hectares of stunning terraced gardens sloping down to the river.
 From the entrance and staff office an avenue of lush tropical greenery leads to a grand stairway that descends to the enormous U-shaped living and dining pavilion.
 A level below is the 19-metre swimming pool, two sun decks, pool pavilion, bar, massage annexe and breakfast pergola.
-The four bedrooms occupy three pavilions spread along an upper garden terrace.
+The five bedrooms occupy three pavilions spread along an upper garden terrace.
 Overlooking the river is a gym and balé, while elsewhere in the garden is another balé, children’s play area and full-size tennis court.

 Step across a lotus pond flanked by massive verdigris copper planters into the magnificent open-plan living pavilion lined with bi-fold glass doors and windows.
 Within this immense space – the social heart of the estate, designed for easy entertaining on a lavish scale – supremely comfortable sofas, over-sized armchairs and daybeds form multiple seating areas that flow around an alfresco sun terrace with fire bowls rising from the pond.
 A five-metre dining table, inset with stone and surrounded by 16 armchairs, commands centre stage in one wing.
 Alongside is a guest kitchen, where eight woven-leather bar stools are set before a marble-topped island counter with butler’s sink and under-counter fridge; behind, a wall of latticed teakwood conceals the wine fridge, fridge-freezer and hi-tech central electronic controls.
 (The professionally equipped service kitchen is tucked away out of sight).